Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 17
 ```

-In Christmas Town, Hidden Place 17 is located in a house above the train tunnel.
-You're needed to get here the first time in Chapter 22 to get the Green Ornament.
+In **Xmas Tree Plaza**, **Hidden Place 17** is the Green Elf House, the same one you're needed to enter in Chapter 22 to get one of the decorations.
+Light up the lamps in front of the house at the same time with Fire Bomb to gain access.

-Defeating the enemies again after getting the Green Ornament will earn you the Trick and Treat figurine.
+Defeating the enemies again after getting the **Green Ornament** will earn you the **Trick and Treat** figurine.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248746.png">